sanger/crawler/README.md

     SCHEDULER_RUN = False

 You can also adjust the behaviour of the scheduled ingest using the settings in the same file.
-To run an ingest immediately, whether Flash is running or not, the `runner.py` file can be used with the arguments shown:
+To run an ingest immediately, whether Flask is running or not, the `runner.py` file can be used with the arguments shown:

     python runner.py --help